Babu\v{s}ka's paradox in a nonlinear bending-folding model: Numerical experiments

 \subsection{Experimental setting}

-We consider the rectangular domain $\o =(0,2)\times (-1/2,1/2)$ and define a crease line as the interesection of $\overline{\o}$ with a circle of unit radius, i.e., $\g = \overline{\o}\cap \p B_1(0)$.
-The devised numerical methods impose suitable continuity conditions along $\g$ and its approximations and that no bending moment is transferred while the deformation gradient is allowed to be discontinuous.
-We impose compressive boundary conditions along a boundary part $\g_D = [0,0.2]\times\{\pm 0.5\}$ that are continuously increased via a pseudo time $t\in[0,1]$, i.e., we set
+We consider the rectangular domain $\o =(0,2)\times (-1/2,1/2)$ and define a crease line as the \rx{intersection} of $\overline{\o}$ with a circle of unit radius, i.e., $\g = \overline{\o}\cap \p B_1(0)$.
+The devised numerical methods impose \rx{different} continuity conditions along $\g$ and its approximations. \rx{Furthermore, we impose that no bending moments are transferred while no continuity is imposed on the deformation gradient.} We impose compressive boundary conditions along \rx{the opposite boundary parts} $\g_D = [0,0.2]\times\{\pm 0.5\}$ \rx{in one of the subdomains, cf.~Figure~\ref{fig:problem_geometry}.} \rx{The boundary conditions are continuously increased} via a pseudo time $t\in[0,1]$, i.e., we set

 To guarantee that the sheet bends upwards we include a uniform vertical force that is zero at $t=1$, i.e.,